 All storage sites are in active use.
 Pirkey Plant uses dry fly ash handling.
 Fly ash is stored in a lined landfill.

-In 2018, SWEPCO continued its groundwater monitoring activities around Pirkey Plant’s coal ash storage sites.
-We analyzed this data relative to EPA drinking water standards and/or with groundwater protection standards.
+Southwestern Electric Power Company (SWEPCO) continued its groundwater monitoring activities around Pirkey Plant’s coal ash storage sites.
+We analyzed this data relative to EPA groundwater protection standards.

 Analysis of this data by an independent third party indicates that the east and west ash ponds and landfill are causing the levels of cadmium, cobalt and lithium in the groundwater within the plant site to rise above EPA standards.
-We did not find impacts from the FGD stackout area.
+We also found levels of Beryllium in the FGD stackout area above EPA standards.

-We are meeting with plant neighbors and community leaders to answer questions and discuss next steps.
+We met with plant neighbors and community leaders to answer questions and discuss next steps.
 SWEPCO will develop mitigation plans to address these groundwater impacts.
+We will seek public input before making a final decision as to what measures to take.

 - Coal Combustion Residuals Monitoring & Reporting